Spanish Fairs: How to Celebrate Like Locals

 The locals have a very special pride in their feria and can get very emotional about it!

 Costumes may also vary from town to town.
-In Madrid, ladies go dressed as a chulapa (not a flamenca!) and men go as chulapo to the traditional festivities of San Isidro or Verbena de la Paloma.
+In Madrid, ladies go dressed as a chulapa (not a flamenca!), and men go as chulapo to the traditional festivities of San Isidro or Verbena de la Paloma.

 Also, the music style is quite different from the Andalusian fairs.

-8. Feria de Abril & Feria de Malaga – The Difference
+10. Feria de Abril & Feria de Malaga – The Difference

 feria de malaga

 And so are their ferias.
-But please, never tell a Sevillano that you prefer the Feria de Malaga, and never tell a Malagueno that you had more fun at the Feria de Abril!
-It’s an absolute no go!
+But please, never tell a Sevillano that you prefer the Feria de Malaga, and never say to a Malagueno that you had more fun at the Feria de Abril!

 The Feria de Abril is famous for its restrictive and chic character.
 You only have access to a caseta (stand) with a personal invitation.
 A formal dress code is a must in Seville!

-In Malaga, you have free access to most casetas and you don’t need to follow a specific dress code.
 That is also why I recommend touristss unless they have Seville’s “Who’s-Who” address book, to rather visit the ferias of Malaga, Jerez or Cordoba.

 These ferias are much more relaxed about dress codes, and restrictiveness to casetas and have more affordable prices than Seville’s April Fair.

-Another difference between the April Fair of Seville and the Feria de Malaga are men’s costumes.
 In Seville, the gentlemen usually go very formal with a jacket and tie or in the traje campero (country suit) in case they attend on a horseback.

 In Malaga, the traditional traje de cenachero becomes more and more popular.
 The costume can be seen on Malaga’s most emblematic statue at the marina: El Cenachero.